 Review Category Requirement and Audit Standard Agent and Broker Identity Proofing Verification (continued) Alternatively, the upstream EDE Entity may conduct its own ID proofing process of its downstream Agents and Brokers consistent with these requirements.
 The upstream EDE Entity must provide the information for Agents and Brokers that have passed and failed ID proofing to the primary EDE Entity using a secure data transfer.
 If an upstream EDE Entity wants to pursue this flexibility, its ID proofing process must be audited by an Auditor consistent with these standards and the arrangement will be considered a hybrid arrangement.
-Note: If a primary EDE Entity's downstream Agent and Broker and if the primary EDE Entity intends to provide the EDE environment to upstream EDE Entities, the upstream EDE Entities will be required to provide documentation of an Auditor's evaluation of its ID proofing approach consistent with these standards.
+Note: If a primary EDE Entity does not provide a centralized process for ID proofing an upstream EDE Entity's downstream Agent and Broker and if the primary EDE Entity intends to provide the EDE environment to upstream EDE Entities, the upstream EDE Entities will be required to provide documentation of an Auditor's evaluation of its ID proofing approach consistent with these standards.
 This process must be categorized as an EDE Entity-initiated Change Request (Section XI.A, EDE Entity-initiated Change Requests) if it occurs after the primary EDE Entity's initial audit submission and the arrangement with the upstream EDE Entity will be considered a hybrid arrangement.
 All Agents and Brokers that will use EDE must be ID proofed consistent with these standards.
 This includes downstream Agents and Brokers of primary EDE Entities and upstream EDE Entities.
-The Auditor must evaluate the primary EDE Entity's centralized implementation for ID proofing (if applicable) or the upstream EDE Entity's implementation for ID proofing (if applicable).
+The Auditor must evaluate the primary EDE Entity's centralized implementation for ID proofing (if applicable) or the upstream EDE Entity's centralized implementation for ID proofing (if applicable).
 EDE Entity is strongly encouraged to implement multi-factor authentication for Agents and Brokers that is consistent with NIST SP 800-63-3.
 Review Standard: The Auditor must verify and certify the following: EDE Entity's process for ID proofing an Agent or Broker to use its EDE environment.
-EDE Entity's process for Validating an Agent or Broker to use its EDE environment.
-EDE Entity's process for systematically providing an Agent and Phase-dependent Screener Questions (EDE Phase 1 and 2 EDE Entities Only) Requirement: An EDE Entity that implements either EDE Phase 1 or Phase 2 must implement screening questions to identify Consumers whose eligibility circumstances the EDE Entity is unable to support consistent with the eligibility scenarios supported by the EDE Entity's selected EDE phase.
+EDE Entity's process for validating an Agent's or Broker for use its Phase-dependent Screener Questions (EDE Phase 1 and 2 EDE Entities Only) Requirement: An EDE Entity that implements either EDE Phase 1 or Phase 2 must implement screening questions to identify Consumers whose eligibility circumstances the EDE Entity is unable to support consistent with the eligibility scenarios supported by the EDE Entity's selected EDE phase.
 These phase-dependent screener questions must be located at the beginning of the EDE application, but may follow the QHP plan compare experience.
-For those Consumers who won't be able to apply through scenarios covered by the EDE phase that the EDE Entity implements, the EDE Entity must either route the Consumer to the classic DE double-redirect pathway or direct the Consumer to the Exchange by providing the following options: HealthCare.gov or the Exchange Call Center at 1-800-318-2596 [TTY: 1-855-889-4325].
-Review Standard: The Auditor must verify the following: The EDE Entity has implemented screening questions-consistent with the requirements in the Exchange Application UI Principles document and Application UI Toolkit-to identify Consumers with eligibility scenarios not supported by the EDE Entity's EDE environment and selected EDE phase.
-The EDE Entity's EDE environment facilitates moving Consumers to one of the alternative enrollment pathways described immediately above.
+For those Consumers who won't be able to apply through scenarios covered by the EDE phase that the EDE Entity implements, the EDE Entity must either route the Consumer to the classic DE double-redirect pathway or direct the Consumer to the Exchange by providing the following options: